solus-project/artwork/README.md

 exclusively for the Solus project per prior agreement.
 These may only be distributed as part of the official Solus release medium.
 All rights reserved.

+Ekianjo_green_steps.jpg is copyright 2016 Raphael Guyot and is provided exclusively to the Solus Project for use in this artwork package.
+All other rights reserved.

 Logo & Branding
 ----------------